-The Saw Kill Watershed Community (SKWC) is made up of concerned citizens, College faculty/students/staff, farmers, scientists, fishermen, representatives from non-profits, and representatives from state and local governments.
-We have an Interim Leadership Team, four teams focused on our mission (Science, Stewardship, Education, and Municipal), several advisers from local agencies, and interns dedicated to the SKWC mission.
+The Saw Kill Watershed Community (SKWC) is made up of concerned citizens, Bard College faculty/students/staff, farmers, scientists, fishermen, representatives from non-profits, and representatives from state and local governments.

-Karen Schneller-McDonald.
-Red Hook resident.
-Author of “Connecting the Drops: A citizens’ guide to protecting water resources” (Cornell University Press, 2015) and the companion website: thewetnet.net.
+Red Hook resident and author of “Connecting the Drops: A citizens’ guide to protecting water resources” (Cornell University Press, 2015) and the companion website: thewetnet.net.
 Karen is the President of Hickory Creek Consulting LLC, where she is a wetland specialist and natural resources consultant.
 Karen’s local and professional expertise includes watershed monitoring, protection, and education.

-Sheila Buff.
-Milan resident.
-Author of eight national bestsellers in health and medicine.
+Milan resident and author of eight national bestsellers in health and medicine.
 Sheila is a widely experienced freelance health writer specializing in consumer-oriented medicine, nutrition, and health.
-As a Saw Kill Watershed resident, the coordinator of SKWC’s predecessor Stream Alliance of Northern Dutchess (SAND), and expert wordsmith, Sheila is perfect as our media outreach person!
+As a Saw Kill Watershed resident, the coordinator of SKWC’s predecessor Stream Alliance of Northern Dutchess (SAND), and expert wordsmith, Sheila is perfect as our media outreach person.